hvac-io/hvac-io.github.io/_posts/2014-05-20-bacnet-tablet.md

 In light of this, we are already preparing ourselves to install Wacnet on tablets.
-A complete standalone Bacnet webserver on a disposable tablet... connect it to any network and you can see the entire network.
+A complete standalone Bacnet webserver on a disposable tablet... connect it to any network and you can see every Bacnet device.
 This would enable technicians to be directly in front of their machines AND access the network at the same time.

 We are not quite there yet, but we are getting close.
 We are exploring the different chip architectures and trying to find which one is going